-Total stock-based compensation expense recognized in the statement of comprehensive income for the fiscal years ended June 30, 2016 and 2015, was \$97,045 and \$62,416, respectively, before income taxes.
-The related total deferred tax benefit was approximately \$7,971 and \$5,779, for the same periods.
+Total stock-based compensation expense recognized in the statements of comprehensive income for the fiscal years ended June 30, 2017 and 2016, was \$129,167 and \$97,045, respectively, before income taxes.
+The related total deferred tax benefit as of June 30, 2017 and 2016 was approximately \$11,606 and \$7,971, respectively.
 ASC 718 requires the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options to be classified and reported as both an operating cash outflow and a financing cash inflow.

-As of June 30, 2016, there was approximately \$85,085 of unrecognized compensation cost related to stock option awards that is expected to be recognized as expense over the next 2 years.
-The total deferred tax benefit related to these awards is approximately \$6,766.
+As of June 30, 2017, there was approximately \$117,827 of unrecognized compensation cost related to stock option awards that is expected to be recognized as expense over the next 1.5 years.
+The total deferred tax benefit related to these awards is approximately \$10,728.

-The Company has one employee stock option plan under which options may be granted, the 2007 Stock Option and Restricted Stock Plan (the "2007 Plan").
-The Board of Directors may grant options to acquire shares of common stock to employees of the Company at the fair market value of the common stock on the date of grant.
+As of June 30, 2017, the Company had one employee stock option plan under which options could be granted, the 2007 Stock Option and Restricted Stock Plan (the "2007 Plan").
+The Board of Directors could grant options to acquire shares of common stock to employees of the Company at the fair market value of the common stock on the date of grant.
 Generally, options granted have a two-year vesting period based on two years of continuous service and have a ten-year contractual life.
 Option grants provide for accelerated vesting if there is a change in control.
 Shares issued upon the exercise of options are from those held in Treasury.
-The 2007 Plan was approved by the Company's shareholders at the Company's Annual Meeting on November 30, 2007 and supersedes the Company's 2000 Stock Option Plan (the "2000 Plan").
-Options covering 400,000 shares are authorized for issuance under the 2007 Plan, of which 237,150 have been granted and 163,250 are outstanding as of June 30, 2016.
-While no further grants of options may be made under the 2000 Plan, as of June 30, 2016, 7,200 options remain outstanding, vested, and exercisable from the 2000 Plan.
+The 2007 Plan was approved by the Company's shareholders at the Company's Annual Meeting on November 30, 2007.
+Options covering 400,000 shares are authorized for issuance under the 2007 Plan, of which 278,300 have been granted and 197,800 are outstanding as of June 30, 2017.
+Subsequent to June 30, 2017 the 2007 Plan expired and the Board of Directors adopted the 2017 Stock Options and Restricted Stock Plan subject to shareholder approval at the Company's annual meeting scheduled on December 1, 2017.